Page-oriented vs. content-oriented CMS

-See the essential differences between a CMS focused on pages as opposed to a CMS focused on content.
+See the essential differences between a CMS focused on pages versus focused on content.

 A CMS is not just a CMS.
-Managing content on the web and other digital channels is no straightforward process, with terms like traditional, headless, and hybrid CMS.
-Adding to the confusion is the dichotomy of "page-oriented" vs. "content-oriented" CMS, something you might have heard mentioned.
+Managing content on the web and other digital channels is no straightforward process, with terms like "page-oriented" vs. "content-oriented" CMS.

 What does "page vs. content" mean in the realm of content management systems, and what are the differences?
 Let's have a look.

 A CMS focused on pages is perhaps the type you are most familiar with.
-Digital experiences that come in the form of classical websites only are likely crafted with page-oriented content management systems.
+Classical websites are likely built with page-oriented content management systems.
 In such a CMS you can decide the layout, columns, and placement of elements like boxes in a visual editor.

 In a page-based CMS the content is embedded directly into the pages, or presentation layer, and the pages are often based on templates and themes—controlling the general layout and visuals.
 Also, the pages and the page structure dictate the URLs.

-In a page-oriented CMS you build the desktop version of a website, which then can be previewed in different screen sizes and be customised thereafter.
+In a page-oriented CMS you build the desktop version of a website, which then can be previewed in different screen sizes and be further customized.
 A landing page is a typical example of this approach.

 A disadvantage with a page-oriented CMS is reusing the elements, as it is not as easy as with pure content.
 Imagine the troubles with reusing the pages of a giant topic page that is not responsive in a mobile application.
-As a result, the separation of content and presentation is blurry in such CMSs.
+As a result, the separation of content and presentation blends in such a CMS.

 A content-oriented CMS differs from a page-oriented CMS mainly in how the content is defined and structured.
 In this type of CMS, everything is content, and every piece of content has a dedicated content type.
 Content types can be blog posts, products, landing pages, images, documents, person profiles, folders, page templates, and even the site itself.

-The content dictates the URL and the actual presentation or view is based on the page templates configuration, which can differ for different types of content.
+The content dictates the URL and the actual presentation or view is based on the page templates configuration, which can vary for different types of content.

 A content-oriented CMS enables a high degree of reusable content and easy maintenance.
 If you want to reuse the contents of a blog post or a person profile to widely different channels—be it a website, a mobile app, or a digital signage—it can be done.
 The content is separated from any page theme or presentation, and is "its own master," ready to be used in a pure form wherever you want.